kmkwon94/ainize-karateclub/README.md

 [![Run on Ainize](https://ainize.ai/static/images/run_on_ainize_button.svg)](https://ainize.web.app/redirect?git_repo=github.com/kmkwon94/ainize-karateclub)

-# Ainize karateclub
+# Ainized karateclub
 # Find nodes that has probability of joining neigbors (Community Detection)

 This repository provides ten community detection methods The using each methods is done in the following steps:
 1. User types the argument which is composed of population, neighbors, probability, algorithm
-2. User queries ainize server with previous step's arguments
+2. User queries ainized server with previous step's arguments
-3. ainize-karateclub which is ainized server returns a dictionary.
+3. ainized-karateclub which is ainized
+4.  server returns a dictionary.

 # How to deploy
-ainize-karateclub server is dockerlized, so it can be built and run using docker commands.
+ainized-karateclub server is dockerlized, so it can be built and run using docker commands.

 ## Docker build
 ```sh